-The last thing we need to do before we run our Pong game is to set-up the ball's relationship to the paddles and the walls.
-Double-click on the Ball object and add the event Collision→Player1.
-Now drag over the Action "Reverse horizontal direction" (a red horizontal arrow turning around), click Ok, and then pull over "Set the horizontal speed" located directly above "Reverse...".
-In the "Set..." parameters window, check the Relative box, and input "0.5: into the field.
-This will increase the speed of the ball by .5 pixels per step.
-Duplicate the event for Collision→Player2, but change the .5 to -.5, because the ball is going in the opposite direction now.
+The last thing to do before we run our Pong game is to set-up the ball's relationship to the paddles and the walls.

+- 1) Double-click on the Ball object and add the event Collision→obj\Player1. - Now drag over the Action "Reverse horizontal direction" (a red horizontal arrow turning around), click Ok, and then pull over "Set the horizontal speed" located directly above "Reverse...". - 3) In the "Set..." parameters window, check the Relative box, and input "0.5" into the field.
+This will increase the speed of the ball by .5 pixels per step. - 4) Duplicate the event for Collision→obj\Player2, but change the .5 to -.5, because the ball is going in the opposite direction now.
 The cumulative effect of the increases will speed the ball up over time, so that game becomes more challenging.
-(There are certainly other ways to make Pong more challenging.)

-Next, add the event for Collision > Wall.
+(There are certainly other ways to make Pong more challenging.
+Feel free to experiment later!) - 5) Next, add the event for Collision→obj\Wall.
 This time pull over "Reverse vertical direction", and repeat the above.

 That's it, we've finished our objects!